What do I do if my child is absent for a reason related to Covid?

 On the first day of absence

 On the first day of absence, we ask that you inform the school office - either by email or phone at the earliest point.
 This information will then be shared with your child's class teacher.
 On the first day there is a range of work that your child can begin immediately.
-They can:

-- Complete any homework that has been set
+- Complete any homework you have

 Your child's class teacher will email you, at the earliest point, a plan of work for the day.
 This will be linked to the work in class so that children can continue to learn together.
 This will include English, maths and a range of other subjects.
 The other subjects are just as important as not only do they provide opportunities to develop further skills and knowledge but just they also provide other opportunities to develop a range of skills such as fitness and relaxation.
 We ask that you email back the work that your child has completed at the end of each school day.
 This is important so that teachers can see how your child is getting on and to see if there is anything further they can do to support.